ClickCease

 Image from World Time Buddy

-Unlike the US, the Philippines uses one time zone: Philippine standard time (PHT).
-It’s 8 hours ahead of Universal Coordinated Time (UTC).
-If you’re in North America, this means your VA’s time zone is:
+Unlike the US, the Philippines uses one time zone: Philippine Standard Time (PHT), which is 8 hours ahead of Universal Coordinated Time (UTC).
+For US-based businesses leveraging remote recruitment services, this means the Philippines is:

 • 12 hours ahead of Eastern Time